oalders/presentations/slides/6-perlimports/talk.md

 Today I want to talk about how imports are used in Perl.

 My plan is to break this down into terms which even someone who is relatively new to Perl programming can understand.
 If you've already been writing Perl for a lot of years, please bear with me for the first few minutes.
-Sometimes a refresher on the basics can be a very good thing.
-Some of the details we'll be discussing are around things that many of us assume we understand really well, but that's not always the case.
+Sometimes a refresher on the basics can be a helpful.

 ---